Binyam C. Tilahun, MSc, MPH, PhD

 Title: Associate Professor of Health Informatics, Institute of Public Health Founder and Leader, eHealthLab Ethiopia

-Dr. Binyam Tilahun is the leader of the eHealthLab Ethiopia, and an Assistant Professor of Health Information Systems, at the Institute of Public Health in the University of Gondar.
+Dr. Binyam Tilahun is the leader of the eHealthLab Ethiopia, and an Associate Professor of Health Information Systems, at the Institute of Public Health in the University of Gondar.
 He currently leads different global health informatics projects in the area of eHealth, mHealth and Big Health Data and data use-with funding from major national and international organizations including- World Health Organization(WHO), Bill & Melinda Gates Foundation (BMGF), European Union, Ethiopian Ministry of Health, Doris Duke Charitable Foundation, Grand Challenges Ethiopia and others.
 His projects mostly focus on national level capacity building and technical assistance for sustainable health information system, and community-based innovations with a vision of improving clinical services and health system strengthening through low-cost, scalable digital health solutions in remote settings of Ethiopia.

 He recently completed his postdoctoral fellowship from the University of the British Columbia in Canada where he worked on Canadian Institute of Health Research (CIHR) funded Global Implementation science research project.
 This Comprehensive Five-year Implementation Science research is one of the biggest mHealth implementation science research projects globally, that aim to identify barriers and facilitators of thirteen mHealth projects in North America and Africa using the Consolidated Framework for Implementation science(CFIR).